theXappy/RemoteNET/src/README.md

 * /domains - Returns a list of domains in the remote app.
 * /types - Returns a list of all types within a specific remote assembly.
 * /die - Signal to the Diver to exit.
+The full list can be found in the construor of `ScubaDiver.Diver`.

 #### Interaction with objects